| Frank Jones | ![]() |

 Kevin P. Jones

 At the suggestion of Geoffrey Hughes, I am placing this incomplete file on the Internet until such time, if any, that it is possible to publish it more formally.
-It must be stressed that this account is far from complete and that much more awaits attention in the loft in West Runton and in my father's diaries located in Cornwall!.
+It must be stressed that this account is far from complete but not much more awaits attention in the loft in West Runton and in my father's diaries located in a flood-prone garage in Cornwall!.
+A letter from 1953 flluttered down from the loft in March 2019 which has slightly improved the story.

 My father, Francis (Frank) Lovett Jones was born in Dundee on 12 May 1901 in South Tay Street.
-As is self-evident from the name, neither of his parents were Dundonians, and neither had any direct connection with the railway industry, but sometime during the First World War when my grandfather's income from teaching music was suffering from the effects of the War, my father was forced to leave school and start work on the North British Railway at Tay Bridge station.
+As is self-evident from the name, neither of his parents were Dundonians, (Ernest Jones was born in Chester and his wife in Liverpool of parents from the west of Ireland) and my grandfather had no direct connection with the railway industry, but sometime during the First World War when my grandfather's income from teaching music was suffering from the effects of the War, my father was forced to leave school and start work on the North British Railway at Tay Bridge station: the Dundee Courier and Advertiser (13 August 1955) noting his return to Scotland recorded that he started work in the district traffic superintendent's office in 1916.
 This was always a source of resentment to my father whose three bothers and two sisters had enjoyed, or were to enjoy, some form of further education.
 After the War when my grandfather's income recovered my father was offered the possibility of going on to university, but this was declined.
-It is strange to think that he was probably involved in some eway in the special traffic arrangements described by Alistair Nisbet in BackTrack 14 p.
+It is strange to think that he was probably involved in some way in the special traffic arrangements described by Alistair Nisbet in BackTrack 14 p.
 194. He certainly worked with people who had been on duty on the night of the Tay Bridge disaster.
 Although my father was to try for a place as a traffic apprentice on the LNER his application was unsuccessful and this tended to colour his view towards the railway industry, and possibly towards some of those who had been fortunate to follow this favoured route towards becoming a railway officer.
 My father was never a railway enthusiast and he thoroughly disapproved of his son's activity in this connection, especially anything to do with the numbers on locomotives.
 As a young man he became interested in golf and First Aid, and studied for examinations (at St Andrews University on railway economics) and left dull books on railway accounting, etc.

-It is not clear to me when my father became involved in public relations work, as distinct from advertising.
+It is not clear to me when my father became involved in public relations work (see end of page for Sir John Elliot's introduction of this concept to the railways of Britain), as distinct from advertising.
 He left Scotland for London to get married in the early 1930s.
+He moved to the Advertising Manager's Commercial Advertising Department of the LNER at Marylebone.
 He was probably working for Dandridge at the outbreak of the Second World War and was living in Bexleyheath to be near my grandmother who lived in Charlton.
 Originally they had lived in rented properties in Kenton and Eastcote to be near Marylebone, and had contemplated house purchase in Chorley Wood, but strangely ended up in Bexleyheath.
 During the War the office was moved north to Hadley Wood and we moved to Potters Bar where my sister was born in 1941 (died 26 December 2005).
 It is clear from Diary entries from much later that he had never liked work in advertising.

 They had been moved there from London and were in effect redundant as advertising was in short demand except for propoganda.
 In fact during an interview he was told that now the waste of paper was banned Mr Dandridge the Advertising Manager was redundant to requirements which Dad said would be news to him.
 The only thing you were allowed to use paper for was to light the fire but there were dire threats against using it to wrap left over food etc. When refused more pay he applied for the Station Master's position at Roydon, but was unsuccessful.
 He turned down a move to the Goods Division and requested a move back to Scotland on health grounds.
 James Ness the Divisional General Managers Asst said he could place "Jones somewhere in Scotland".
 My father's response [Diary 7 August 1942]: I called to see the Chief Clerk late this afternoon and showed me a letter from James Ness [KPJ as my father used "James" he must have known him from NBR/LNER days in Scotland, which may influence later events] saying "I do not anticipate any difficulty in placing Jones somewhere in Scotland".
 There is something significant in the phrase "somewhere in Scotland" that I care not for overmuch.
 Scotland is extensive & has Districts in which I would not care to live.
 On the previous day [6 August 1942] he had noted "The children's environment, outlook, pronunciation will be altered".
 [KPJ has never regretted that initial introduction to Scotland at the age of seven, and by the time he left for the first time was sufficiently "Scottish" to rejoice in the nickname of MacTavish].